NichoAdhyatma/midtrans_dart_client/README.md

+Here's an updated `README.md` file with the new title "Midtrans Dart Client":

+---

-# Midtrans Client Flutter Example
+# Midtrans Dart Client Example

 This is an example implementation using the `midtrans_client_flutter` package, which provides integration with Midtrans, a popular payment gateway in Southeast Asia.
 This example demonstrates how to initialize the Midtrans client, create a transaction, and retrieve a Snap token.